 Never has a car manufacturer had such coverage about production delays and still managed to shift more than 200,000 models quite like Tesla and the Model S. Since it’s launch in 2012, sales took some time to pick up, but they now average around 12,000 per quarter globally.

-V12 has a comprehensive selection of sports and classic used cars for you to choose from.
+V12 has a comprehensive selection of sports and classic inexpensive cars for you to choose from.